NCAA DIVISION II BASKETBALL COLLEGES Complete D2 List

 East Central University – Ada, Oklahoma – Public – Great American Conference – NCAA D2

-East Stroudsburg University of Pennsylvania – East Stroudsburg, Pennsylvania – Public – Pennsylvania State Athletic Conference – NCAA D2
+East Stroudsburg University – East Stroudsburg, Pennsylvania – Public – Pennsylvania State Athletic Conference – NCAA D2

 Eastern New Mexico University – Portales, New Mexico – Public – Lone Star Conference – NCAA D2